Shane-J-Latham/surface_poly_fit/README.md

 # Fit a polynomial in the 4-ring neighbourhood of each vertex.
 result_array = fitter.fit_all(num_rings=4)

-# Principle curvatures at all vertices:
+# Principle curvatures for all vertices of the surface-mesh:
 result_array["k"]
 ```